 Older Than You Think

 During the pandemic, I at times was desperate for boxing content during the waits between live cards, and to scratch that itch, I turned to various YouTube rabbit holes, but I also dove into books about “The Sweet Science,” including classics from authors such as Liebling, Hemingway, and London.
 And that jump into literary boxing history got me thinking about just how far back the fistic tradition goes.
 Well, turns out it goes as far back as two of the very oldest pieces of Western literature we have: The Iliad and The Aeneid.
-And believe it or not, the depictions of boxing are as dramatic as anything we might read today, featuring as they do trash talking, merciful stoppages, and one-punch knockouts.
+And believe it or not, the depictions of boxing action are as dramatic as anything we might read today, complete with trash talk, merciful stoppages, and one-punch knockouts.

 boxing homer